-Yateen Pargaonkar is the Founder and Managing Director of Riser IP LLC, a specialized patent search, analysis, and IP competitive intelligence service provider.
-Yateen's experience includes patent information search, analysis, and IP competitive intelligence roles of increasing responsibility in different sectors, including energy, pharma, biotech, nutrition, and consumer goods.
+Yateen Pargaonkar is a Senior Scientist - Technologist Assessment at Abbott Laboratories.
+Yateen’ s experience includes patent information search, analysis, and IP competitive intelligence roles in different sectors, including energy, pharma, biotech, diagnostics, nutrition, and consumer goods.
 Yateen has degrees in chemistry, biochemistry, and molecular biology, as well as three years of research experience at Columbia University.
 He is a registered U.S. Patent Agent, a reviewer for World Patent Information, and a member of PIUG.

 Biography - Edlyn Simmons

 Edlyn S. Simmons founded Simmons Patent Information Service, LLC, in 2009 after retiring from her positions as Principal Information Scientist in The Procter & Gamble Co.'s Infolytics group and Manager of the Patent Information Group in the Patent Department of Hoechst Marion Roussel, Inc. She received BS and MS degrees in chemistry from the University of Cincinnati and is a registered U. S. patent agent.
 Ms. Simmons is a founding member of PIUG and served as Chair in 1990-1992 and Director-at-Large in 2000-2004 and 2005-10.
 She has been a member of the American Chemical Society Joint Board-Council Committee on Patents and Related Matters, in 2001-2011 and 2013-present.
 She received the International Patent Information Award in 2005.